kquinsland/exist-duolingo-bridge/readme.md

 ## TODO:

+- [ ] Set up github actions to do PEP validation
 - [ ] automate token renewal
 - [ ] Finish Dockerization
 - [ ] Make into a deployable Lambda function